-Sometimes, the QJU can also be used as a method to simulate the solution $e^{\mathcal{L}t} \rho(0)$ of Eq.~\eqref{M}.
-Such a stochastic simulation is formally equivalent to what is often referred to as \emph{Monte Carlo Wavefunction} (MCW).
-This is because the QJU allows one to work with pure states which are numerically much easier to handle than mixed states in systems with high-dimensional Hilbert spaces due to correspondingly lower memory requirements~\cite{gardiner2004}.
+Such a stochastic simulation is formally equivalent to what is often referred to as \emph{Monte Carlo Wavefunction} (MCW) simulation~\cite{Cohen_1986, Dalibard_1992, Molmer_1996, Dum_1992}.
+It exploits the reduction of the norm of the initial (pure) state under conditional no-jump dynamics as a means to effectively sample the waiting time distribution between jumps.
+The power of MCW simulation lies in the fact that it allows one to work with pure states which are numerically much easier to handle than mixed states in systems with high-dimensional Hilbert spaces due to correspondingly lower memory requirements~\cite{gardiner2004}.